 9. Don't Leave

-Never leave the scene of an accident before you exchange contact information with the other drivers.
+Never leave the scene of an accident before you exchange contact information with the other driver(s).
 If police are on their way, you need to wait for them to arrive.
-If you leave too soon, criminal charges can be brought against you.
+If you leave too soon, criminal charges can be brought against you for being involved in a hit-and-run incident.

 10. Call Your Insurance Provider